DovarFalcone/dovarfalcone.github.io/blog-recipes/_posts/2023-01-04-Buffalo-Chicken-Dip.md

 Mix all ingredients in an oven safe container.
 Bake 350F for 20 - 30 mins until 300F throughout.

-> Grap some Tostitos Scoops and watch this plate disapear
+> Grab some Tostitos Scoops and watch this plate disapear

 Enjoy!